 A deadlift shoe’s completely flat heel is utilized to once again limit the total range of motion, but also to provide a flatter surface area for the foot.
 In the deadlift, the feet serve as roots and we can maintain more surface area throughout the forefoot, mid-foot, and heel, then we can aim to create a more balanced level of force production as we drive into the ground and work to maintain balance.

-Squat and Deadlift Shoes Difference 3: Functionality
+Squat vs Deadlift Shoes Difference 3: Functionality

 Similar to our soccer cleat analogy, you’re not going to wear squat shoes for every gym-related task which we’ll talk about more below.
 For example, if you’re cross-training, then you’ll want a great pair of cross-training shoes and weightlifting shoes won’t cut it.